Kaltsoon/react-native-material/material/3-communicating-with-server.md

 doShopping();
 ```

-Because `AsyncStorage` keys are global, it is usually a good idea to add some namespace to the keys.
-In this example the namespace can be defined as the constructor's argument and we are using the `namespace:key` format for the keys.
+Because `AsyncStorage` keys are global, it is usually a good idea to add a _namespace_ for the keys.
+In this context, the namespace is just a prefix we provide for the storage abstraction's keys.
+Using the namespace prevents the storage's keys from colliding with other `AsyncStorage` keys.
+In this example, the namespace is defined as the constructor's argument and we are using the `namespace:key` format for the keys.

 We can add an item to the storage using the [AsyncStorage.setItem](https://github.com/react-native-community/async-storage/blob/master/docs/API.md#setItem) method.
 The first argument of the method is the item's key and the second argument its value.
-The value _must be a string_, so we need to serialize non string values, like we did with the `JSON.stringify` method.
+The value _must be a string_, so we need to serialize non-string values as we did with the `JSON.stringify` method.
 The [AsyncStorage.removeItem](https://github.com/react-native-community/async-storage/blob/master/docs/API.md#getitem) method can be used to get an item from the storage.
 The argument of the method is the item's key, of which value will be resolved.
 The [AsyncStorage.removeItem](https://github.com/react-native-community/async-storage/blob/master/docs/API.md#removeitem) method can be used to remove the item with the provided key from the storage.

 ## Exercises

 ### Exercise

-The current implementation of the sign in form doesn't do much with the submitted user's credentials.
+The current implementation of the sign-in form doesn't do much with the submitted user's credentials.
 Let's do something about that in this exercise.
 First, read the _rate-repository-api_ server's [authorization documentation](https://github.com/Kaltsoon/rate-repository-api#-authorization) and test the provided queries in the GraphQL Playground.
 If the database doesn't have any users, you can populate the database with some seed data.
 Instructions for this can be found in the [getting started](https://github.com/Kaltsoon/rate-repository-api#-getting-started) section of the README.

 Once you know how the authorization queries are supposed to work, create a file _useSignIn.js_ file in the _hooks_ directory.
 In that file implement a `useSignIn` hook that sends the _authorize_ mutation using the [useMutation](https://www.apollographql.com/docs/react/api/react-hooks/#usemutation) hook.
 The return value of the hook should be a tuple `[signIn, result]` where `result` is the mutations result as it is returned by the `useMutation` hook and `signIn` a function that runs the mutation with a `{ username, password }` object argument.
 Hint: don't pass the mutation function to the return value directly.
 Instead, return a function that calls the mutation function like this: